 Two weeks ago.
 Our lady was sitting at her desk at home.
-She jotted down ideas, rounded a few literal corners as she finished things off.
+She jotted down ideas and rounded a few literal corners as she finished.
 It was nothing exciting, the usual shite.
-An affair of a politician, cronyism, outing somebody as gay, and finally the one she would enjoy the most.
+An affair with a politician, cronyism, outing somebody as gay, and finally, the one she would enjoy the most.
 A bit of online rabble-rousing to cause some trouble for a teacher she had once had.
 She was a professional.
-VPN, new account and then printing something that could have been true, but may not have been, but, hey!
+VPN, new account and printing something that could have been true but may not have been, but hey!
 It could have been!

 Could, maybe, possibly, it is understood — the words of a professional hack.

 Ping!
 Inbox again.
-She rolled her eyes and closed the open window, and then clicked on the flashing inbox icon.
-Chuntering away to itself for what seemed like an age, the inbox opened finally.
-She looked down the list and could see no new messages.
-She repeatedly tapped at the check mail button, and she then sat and waited, and waited, and waited, and nothing.
+She rolled her eyes, closed the open window and clicked on the flashing inbox icon.
+Chuntering away to itself for what seemed an age, the inbox opened finally.
+She looked down the list and could see no new messages; repeatedly tapping the check mail button, she then sat and waited, and waited, and waited, and nothing.
 She checked the settings and the logs, expecting to see an error, but everything was as it should be.
-It was then that the voice behind her said “Hello.”
+It was then that the voice behind her said, “Hello.”

 There are a lot of words that could describe what she felt at that moment.
 We might start at the mild end and say that it surprised her.
-We could say that it had startled her, or it had shocked her.
+We could say that it had startled her or it had shocked her.
 They all feel a little calm and gentle.
-She jumped as only someone can when they have had someone or something sneak up behind them.
-She leapt from the chair she was sat upon, banged her knees on the desk and almost shat herself.
-If she had had slightly worse bowel control, that almost would have become a did.
+She jumped as only someone can when they have had someone, or something, sneak up behind them.
+She leapt from the chair she was sitting upon, banged her knees on the desk and almost shat herself.
+If she had slightly worse bowel control, that almost would have become a did.
 She saved herself, just.
 “What the fu…” was as far as she got as she turned around.
 She was not usually one who could keep her mouth shut.
-But, when you see a floating fairy smoking a cigar looking at you, you really have to take a pause and rethink things.
+But when you see a floating fairy smoking a cigar and looking at you, you should pause and rethink things.

 Thoughts raced through her mind, taking the corners at speed and crashing into barriers as another sped towards the corner.
 Drugs?
 Not recently.
 Drink?
 Not yet today.
 Acid flashback?
 Possible.
 “I am not a drink, drug or any other side effect,” the fairy said.

-You can’t ask it to tell you something that only you would know.
-If this vision is drawn into the world by a broken mind, then it knows everything you could ask!
-You can’t ask it to take you somewhere far away because if you are crazy enough to see a smoking fairy, how would you know what is real or not?
+You can’t ask it to tell you something only you would know.
+If this vision was drawn into the world by a broken mind, it knows everything you could ask!
+You can’t ask it to take you somewhere far away because if you are crazy enough to see a smoking fairy, how would you know if any location was real or not?
 So, she did what everyone would do in this situation, eventually.
 She rolled her tongue in her mouth, thought for a moment, and then completely missed the fact that she had dribbled a little.
 She now looked crazy and felt it.
 Had she been thinking quicker, and being a slow thinker was not something that anyone would have accused her of being, she would have said, “Take me to Paris.”
-It may have been a hallucination, but sod it.
-A free holiday to Paris!.
-Instead, she just dribbled.
+It may have been a hallucination, but sod it; free holiday in Paris!
+Instead, she dribbled.

-“Okay,” the fairy said.
-It now talked slowly, making every word stand out.
-It spoke how you would speak to someone who had been dropped once too often on the head as a child or a holidaymaker abroad trying to order a full English.
+“Okay,” the fairy said; it spoke slowly, making every word stand out.
+It talked how you would speak to someone who had been dropped once too often on the head as a child or a holidaymaker abroad trying to order a full English.
 “I can see this is difficult for you.”
 She nodded; it was all that she could manage.
-“When I leave,” it continued, “Do not post that message, wait until tomorrow and read the headlines first.”
-Nodding once again, “I shall leave this here,” an envelope appears on the sofa.
+“When I leave,” it continued, “Do not post that message; wait until tomorrow and read the headlines first.”
+Nodding again with a dribble, “I shall leave this here,” an envelope appeared on the sofa.
 It was dark red and tied with a pink heart-shaped bow.
 “Read it when you feel you can.”
 With that, the fairy vanished.
-As it popped back to where it came, she passed out, banging her head on the base of her chair as she fell, for good measure.
+As it popped back to where it came, she passed out, banging her head on the base of her chair as she fell for good measure.

 What a strange dream.

-She promised herself she would keep away from narcotics, both legal and illegal, for a while.
-She stumbled up off the floor.
-The office chair she had headbutted rolled away as she placed her weight upon it.
+She promised herself she would keep away from narcotics, both legal and illegal, for a while as she stumbled up off the floor.
+The office chair she had head-butted rolled away as she placed her weight on it.
 It had been a while since she had collapsed.
 She made her way to the door and tried to remember what she had done or taken the evening before.
 Something was niggling at her, and it chipped away at her brain.
 Chip by chip, something flighty, she thought.
 Something, something.
-She bent over and picked up the newspapers, something smokey drifted into her mind.
-The first paper she looked at was the low rent, cheap, cheerful and often scandalous redtop that she worked for.
-She saw the headline, stopped for a moment.
-Looked again, then it hit her.
+She bent over and picked up the newspapers; something smokey drifted into her mind.
+The first paper she looked at was the low rent, cheap, cheerful, and often scandalous redtop she worked for.
+She saw the headline and stopped for a moment.
+Looked again, and then it hit her.
 Like being teabagged by someone with a hairy and smelly set, it smashed into her face, and once it did, she suddenly wanted to escape.
-To run and run as fast as she could, this cannot be happening.
-The newspaper headline reported that they had arrested her old PE teacher on charges of sexual abuse.
+To run and run as fast as she could; this cannot be happening.
+The newspaper headline reported they had arrested her old PE teacher on charges of sexual abuse.

-Fairies, envelopes and messages unsent, wait.
+Fairies, envelopes, and messages unsent, wait.
 She was drunk; she had to have been drunk.
 She didn’t send the message, did she?
 She rushed over to the computer and moved the mouse.
 The screen flicked to life.
 She entered her password and clicked the browser.
-No, thank goodness, the message was still waiting to post.
+No, thank goodness, the message was still waiting to be sent.
 She sighed, and then she remembered the sofa.
-She went to the sofa and saw the envelope sat there.
-She studied it from afar before deciding to open it.
+She went to the sofa and saw the envelope, sat there, and studied it before deciding to open it.
 Is it safe?
-If the sender, or the deliverer, had wanted her harmed, they could have done it in other ways.
+If the sender or the deliverer had wanted her harmed, they could have done it in other ways.
 Besides, she liked risk.
 What was life without risk?

 She pulled on the ribbon until the heart fell away; the ribbon hung from her fingers as it dropped from the envelope; she let it flutter to the floor.
 Her mind was now fully occupied with the contents that lay within.

 She peeled the envelope open and held her breath.
-It was too late now, but it was an instinctive action.
+It was too late now, but it was a spontaneous action.
 What if something deadly was trapped inside?
-The envelope contained just a single red piece of card, scented and with calligraphic writing.
+The envelope contained a single red card, scented and with calligraphic writing.

 “We invite you to come and review Lust, the second circle of hell.”

-It took her about thirty seconds to decide that she was going to do it.
-Once again, her reasoning was that they could have done so the previous evening if they wanted to harm her.
+It took her thirty seconds to decide that she would do it.
+Once again, she reasoned they could have done so the previous evening if they wanted to harm her.
 This was, literally, the chance of a lifetime.
-She flipped the card over and read the instructions on the back, and….
+She flipped the card over and read the instructions on the back, and…

-She arrived half an hour early; it seemed, though, that someone was already waiting for her.
-A tall man stood at the water’s edge, holding a cardboard sign with her name written upon it.
+She arrived half an hour early; it seemed that someone was already waiting for her.
+A tall man stood at the water’s edge, holding a cardboard sign with her name written on it.
 She need not be a graphologist to see that the handwriting was the same as the one that had sent the invite.
 She walked over to the man; he seemed blissfully unaware of her.
-He stood and picked at his nose.
-Just as he was about to eat his findings, she announced herself, “Hello.”
-He was in a world of his own, and as she was short, he looked right over her, having to bow his head down to see her. “alright,” he said, wiping his hand down his trouser leg.
-“You are waiting for me,” she replied and pointed at the sign.
+He stood and picked at his nose; as he was about to eat his findings, she announced herself, “Hello.”
+He was in a world of his own, and she was short, so he looked right over her, having to bow his head down to see her.
+“Alright,” he said, wiping his hand down his trouser leg.
+“You are waiting for me,” she replied, pointing at the sign.

 He did not give her a moment to think.
 Quick as a flash, he had raised his hand, and he touched her forehead.
 Everything went bright and then pink.
 Very, very pink.

 “I can go into the ins and outs of interdimensional travel if you’d like.
 It is all rather boring, but if that is what you want to know.”
 She didn’t.
 She wanted to know more about this place.
-She looked around; everything seemed so friendly.
-She had expected cages, whips and lashings.
-Dare she say something evil.
-“This is not what I expected,” she said.
+As she looked around, everything seemed so friendly.
+She had expected cages, whips, and lashings.
+Dare she say something evil?
+“This is not what I’d ever have expected,” she said.

 “Ha, we get that a lot.
 I suppose you expected body parts hanging from the sky.
 Balls and chains, bondage, S&M and all that jazz?
 We’ve changed down here.
 The rules have changed!”
 Lilith said.